-- experiences repeated road accidents and other legal problems related to alcohol drinking
+- Experiences repeated road accidents and other legal problems related to drinking.

-- drinks to forget life's problems and difficulties
+- Drinks to try to forget life's problems and difficulties.

-"A person who drinks too much has a high tendency to hurt others physically and verbally."Alcohol abuse is also linked to violence.
-A person who drinks too much has a high tendency to hurt others physically and verbally.
+"A person who drinks too much is at greater risk of hurting others physically and verbally."Alcohol abuse is also linked to violence.
+A person who drinks too much is at greater risk of hurting others physically and verbally.
 Heavy drinking also causes impaired judgment skills and can lead to social and financial problems.
-Binge drinkers are also more prone to stroke and sudden death, as alcohol can have a huge effect on blood pressure, metabolism, and blood coagulation.
+Binge drinkers are also more prone to stroke and sudden death, as alcohol can have a significant effect on blood pressure, metabolism, and blood coagulation.
 Long-term binge drinkers may also experience withdrawal symptoms, which in the long run can induce convulsions and delirium tremens.

-Most people believe that they can stop drinking alcohol anytime they want to-that all it takes is an iron will.
-While this may be true, many people find it hard to refrain from drinking for a long period of time.
-They stop consuming alcohol for a while, but they may resume from drinking alcohol afterwards.This often occurs when an alcohol abuser drinks alcohol for pleasure or becomes a victim of peer pressure.
-The accessibility of the alcoholic beverage is also one of the reasons why people can engage in drinking sprees.
+Most people believe that they can stop drinking alcohol anytime they want to—that all it takes is an iron will.
+The problem is, even if they stop drinking for a few hours or days, it rarely lasts that long.
+They may stop consuming alcohol for a while, but they may resume from drinking afterward.This often occurs when a persons drinks alcohol for pleasure or falls prey to peer pressure.
+The accessibility of alcohol is also one of the reasons why people can engage in drinking sprees.

-Alcohol abuse may also be caused by mental or psychological disorders, such as schizophrenia, anxiety, and depression.
-When a mentally unstable person drinks alcohol and feels good after drinking, it makes him or her want to drink alcohol more.
+Substance abuse may also be caused by mental or psychological disorders, such as schizophrenia, anxiety, and depression.
+When a mentally ill person drinks alcohol and feels good after drinking, it may prompt them want to drink more.

 Denial is another problem of alcohol abusers.
-They often underestimate the amount of alcohol they consume, which then leads to binge drinking.
-Alcohol abusers also tend to blame other people or even events like social gatherings for their excessive alcohol intake.
+They often underestimate the amount they consume, which then increases the chances of binge drinking.
+They may also blame other people or events like social gatherings for their excessive intake.

 The most important part of recovery is admitting that you have a drinking problem.
 After reflecting on your past actions, the next part is to prepare for the change.
 Remember that your main goal is to recover from alcohol abuse and lead a more sober life.

 Seeking professional help is the best and fastest way to recovery.
-Drug and alcohol rehabilitation facilities offer the latest addiction therapies as well as various alcohol abuse treatment options.
-The best thing about drug and alcohol rehabs is that they cater to every patient's individual needs.
-Alcohol affects people in different ways, and professionals know that everyone's needs are unique and different.
-Each patient requires a treatment plan that is uniquely applicable to him or her.
+Drug and alcohol rehabilitation facilities offer the latest addiction therapies.
+The best thing about rehabs is that they cater to every patient's individual needs because alcohol affects people in different ways.
+Each patient requires a treatment plan that is uniquely applicable to them.

-Once an alcoholic is ready to break his or her dependency on alcohol, inpatient alcohol rehab is usually the best way to make sure the initial stages of alcoholism treatment are carried out successfully.
-Inpatient alcohol treatment that includes acute detoxification is often the only way to begin the rehabilitation process for an alcoholic who has been consuming large amounts of alcohol on a regular basis.
+Once an person is ready to break their dependency on alcohol, inpatient rehab is usually the best way to make sure the initial stages of treatment are carried out successfully.
+This type of treatment that also includes acute detoxification is usually the best way to begin the rehabilitation process for a person who has been drinking heavily on a regular basis.

 Aside from individual programs, alcohol rehabilitation centers address more than the patient's drinking problems.
-Since alcohol affects various aspects of a person's life, alcohol rehabs attend to the person's psychological and physical well-being, making it beneficial for people with medical and mental issues.
-Some alcohol abusers may also be suffering from substance dependence and may need a combined therapy.
-Rehabilitation centers also examine the impact of alcohol on their patients' life and help them deal with relationship and career difficulties that they are currently going through.
-Compared to signing up for an outpatient rehab, long-term alcohol abusers benefit from inpatient alcohol and rehab centers more, as they often find it more difficult to control alcohol cravings and deal with social pressure.
+Since alcohol affects various aspects of a person's life, rehabs attend to the person's psychological and physical well-being, making it beneficial for people with medical and mental issues.
+Treatment centers also examine the impact of alcohol on their patients' life and help them deal with relationship and career difficulties that they are currently going through.
+Compared to signing up for an outpatient rehab, long-term substance abusers may benefit from inpatient centers more, since they often find it more difficult initially to control cravings and deal with social pressure on their own.

-After finishing the program, alcohol rehabilitation centers do not stop from helping their patients.
-They know that their patients will encounter difficulties in leading an alcohol-free life.
-It is also more difficult to refrain from drinking alcohol with tons of environmental factors.
-Continuous recovery is possible if they have a support group that they can lean on after their release from rehab.
-Most drug and alcohol rehab centers offer such support.
-Participating in support groups is also considered as a continuing treatment, as they help their patients deal with the stress in a healthy way and give them ideas on how to cope with alcohol temptations.
-It also presents the released patient the opportunity to help other alcohol abusers who want to change for the better.
+After finishing the program, rehab clinicians do not stop helping their patients.
+They know that their patients will encounter difficulties in leading an alcohol-free life; it can be very difficult to refrain from drinking due to a variety of environmental factors.
+Continuous recovery is possible if people have a support group that they can lean on after their release from rehab.
+Most alcohol rehab centers offer such support in transitioning patients home.
+Participating in support groups is also considered a continuing treatment, because they help people deal with stress in a healthy way and give them tools to cope with temptations.

 When to Seek Help?